Symbol of the Government of Canada

 Where is EIA found?

 EIA has a worldwide distribution.
-The disease has existed in Canada since the 1800s, and is considered to be a sporadic disease in the horse population.
+The disease has existed in Canada since the 1800s, and is considered to be a sporadic disease in the equine population.
 The occurrence of EIA in tested horses in Canada is extremely low.

 How is EIA transmitted and spread?